Linda@CranioSacralBoulder

 When you laugh your body releases endorphins that in turn sends a message of calm and safety to your entire body.

-These past few weeks have got me thinking about how we cope, how resilient and courageous we are, what beautiful human beans we are.
+These past few weeks have got me thinking about how we cope, how resilient and courageous we are, and what beautiful human beans we are.

-I just rewatched BFG in response to my own stress levels - that with tea and the stillpoint inducer helped me sleep very well!
-If you haven't seen it yet, I highly recommend it, no matter what your age.
+I just rewatched BFG in response to my own stress levels - that with tea and the Stillpoint inducer helped me sleep very well!

 I encourage you to look at laughter like it is medicine right now.